Skip to main content

 Alice promotes her grant to shared

-Only the grantor can toggle their own grant.
-Alice promotes it so users without their own Slack credentials can still use the bot:
+Only the grantor can toggle their own grant, and toggling requires agent-account manage access.
+Alice (an admin) promotes it so users without their own Slack credentials can still use the bot:

 3